-Actions for Damages > Proposal for a Directive on Antitrust Damages Actions
+Actions for Damages > Directive on Antitrust Damages Actions

 The agreed text of the Directive aims at removing practical obstacles to compensation for all victims of infringements of EU antitrust law.
 The provisions of the Directive will apply to all damages actions, whether individual or collective, which are available in the Member States.
 The proposal also seeks to optimise the relationship between private enforcement of the EU antitrust rules through damages actions and public enforcement of those rules by the Commission and national competition authorities.